RokasBal/Mortgage-Calculator-Android/README.md

 # Mortgage calculator for Android

-A simple mortgage calculator Android app built in Android Studio.
+A simple mortgage calculator Android app built in Android Studio and written in Java.

 ## Features